sayedpfe/GitHubPPALM/README.md

 ## Prerequisites

 1. **Power Platform Environments**: Dev, Test (optional), and Production environments
+   - ✅ **Standard Environments**: Full support with all features
+   - ✅ **Managed Environments**: Full support with enhanced governance considerations
 2. **Service Principal**: For authentication in the CI/CD pipeline
 3. **GitHub Secrets** (or Azure DevOps Variables): For storing sensitive information
 4. **Power Platform CLI**: Installed in the build agent
+5. **Copilot Studio**: Enabled in your Power Platform environments

 ## Setup Instructions